andk/cpanpm/t/README.shell.txt

   the whole dependency on all files within the distro and moves it up into the author's homedir.
 Run this with 'make testdistros'.

-- svn add the new testdistro (maybe we can skip that?)
+- DON'T svn add the new testdistro (we did that for some but it makes no sense)

 - add it to the MANIFEST